Summer Solstice Nature Retreat

 Group Weekend Retreat, Friday June 26-Sunday June 28.

-This retreat involves sleeping at home.
-Participants that prefer to camp may be able to, using the above guidelines.
+This retreat involves sleeping at home or camping.
+Camping is subject to campsite availability, using the above guidelines.
 Check the box when registering, there is no cost difference.

 The group schedule will be from 9am-6pm on Friday and Saturday, and 9am-4pm on Sunday.
 Each day will include instructions in nature meditation (both sitting and walking), group and personal practice in various locations on the land, dharma talks, practice discussions and Q&A, hiking in nature, and free time.
 We ask that you are present for the entire retreat and do not arrive late or leave early each day.
 Each day you are welcome to come early, stay late, and in general spend as much time as you want on the land.